 If you are a new Canadian and looking to get a head start in your job search, start volunteering.
 Make sure to include your volunteer experience in your resume.
 Mention the key functions you performed during the volunteer opportunity.
 You can potentially eliminate the infamous ‘Canadian experience barrier’ if your resume mentions Canadian volunteer experience.
 Better yet, do an outstanding job and ask your supervisor to be a reference.

 It is probably the most essential and yet least spoken part of an ideal resume.
 Good formatting is not only essential to improving the appearance of your resume but also draws the hiring manager’s attention to your ‘eye for detail’.

 Some resume formatting tips:

 - Removing extra spaces

-- Eliminating typos, one of the most common error not recognized by ‘Word’, distinguishing- ‘form & from’
+- Eliminating typos, one of the most common errors not recognized by ‘Word’, distinguishing- ‘form & from’

 - Keep the font simple and easily read

 Read your resume thoroughly before sending it to a job opening.
 Make sure that you have covered all your experience, qualifications and have highlighted qualities about yourself that make you a good candidate for the opportunity.
 Ask a friend to read it as well.
 Often a second set of eyes will spot things you don’t.